18F/atf-eregs/README.md

 Glue project which combines [regulations-site](https://github.com/18F/regulations-site), [regulations-core](https://github.com/18F/regulations-core) and styles/templates specific to ATF.
 Packaged as a cloud.gov app.

+If you're new here, check out the [eRegulations project overview](http://eregs.github.io/eRegulations/) and [our contributing guidelines](CONTRIBUTING.md).

 ## Local Development
 Like regulations-site and regulations-core, this application requires Python 2.7.